-T levels
+T Levels

-We are completing the first two-year cohorts of T level routes in Adult Nursing, Digital Support Services and Design, Surveying and Planning in Construction.
-Each programme has substantial work placement and students have successfully completed placements with some very prestigious employers including the NHS and Kier.
-Business Management and Administration T level was
+We have widened our range of T level routes.
+Our offer now includes Adult Nursing, Digital Support Services, Design, Surveying and Planning in Construction, and Business Management and Administration.
+Each programme has substantial work placement requirements and students have successfully completed placements with some very prestigious employers including the NHS and BMW.
+Education and Early Years will be offered from September 2024.

-Sixth Form A-Level Provision
+Sixth form A-Level provision

 The College continues to work in partnership with Dene Magna school to deliver A-level provision to learners at the College campus in the Forest of Dean.
-The College has seen this provision grow and is delighted to be working with Dene Magna on this offer, which includes a wide range of traditional A-level subject areas.
+The College has seen this provision grow and is delighted to continue working with Dene Magna on this offer, which includes a wide range of traditional A-level subject areas.